Standard Cost of Attendance (COA) – 2024/2025

 Major Vehicle Repairs

 If your vehicle requires a Major Repair in order to remain operational for the purpose of commuting to and from ACOM, we may be able to increase your COA.
 For the purpose of this policy, Major Repair is defined as the repair of a vehicle’s engine, transmission, drivetrain, axles, exhaust system or other major component.
 To be eligible for consideration under this policy, the repair costs must be incurred by the student during a period of enrollment at ACOM.
-This allowance is subject to a cap of $2,500 per student per academic year.
-Additional allowances for general vehicle maintenance costs are not permitted.
+This allowance is subject to a cap of $2,500 per student per academic year for costs that exceed a maintenance allowance included in the COA.
 Requests should be submitted no later than 30 days prior to the end of the term in which the costs are incurred.
 Requests will be reviewed on a case-by-case basis and are subject to the approval of the Director of Financial Aid.